SoundApp

 SoundApp is a freeware audio player for the Classic Mac OS.
 It was among the earliest MP3 players for the Classic Mac OS, and was widely praised for its ability to play back, and convert between, a variety of audio file formats.

 The program appears to have been abandoned by its creator, Norman Franke, after the release of SoundApp 2.7.3.
 Franke's reasons for abandoning the project have never been made public, and SoundApp has never been ported to Mac OS X.

-Another developer, Joachim Bengtsson / Third Cog Software, has begun a version for Mac OS X, "SoundApp Reborn", but this project does not use any of Franke's original code.
-As of 2017, SoundApp Reborn is at version 0.1.1 and supports audio playback but not conversion and does not incorporate all of SoundApp's features.
+Another developer, Joachim Bengtsson / Third Cog Software, began a version for Mac OS X, "SoundApp Reborn".
+This project did not use any of Franke's original code.
+SoundApp Reborn reached version 0.1.1 in 2009 and supported audio playback but not conversion..
+As at 2026 the website for SoundApp Reborn is inaccessible.